-Farsightedness is also called hyperopia.
-It is a refractive error that makes near objects appear blurry.
-This condition happens when light entering the eye refracts behind the retina instead of on the retina.
+Farsightedness (hyperopia) occurs when light entering the eye refracts behind the retina instead of on the retina.

 Farsightedness is diagnosed through a comprehensive eye exam to determine how your eye refracts light.

-Usually, vision screening tests that involve identifying letters on a chart don't effectively detect hyperopia.
-On the other hand, a comprehensive eye exam includes several tests, such as visual acuity, topography, eye health tests, refraction tests, and more.
+Vision screening tests that involve identifying letters on a chart usually don't detect hyperopia effectively.
+A comprehensive eye exam includes several tests, such as visual acuity, topography, eye health tests, refraction tests, and more.

 What are the Symptoms of Farsightedness?

 Because farsighted people experience different vision problems, the symptoms can be confusing.
-For example, some farsighted people may have blurry vision when looking at distant objects, a symptom that's generally associated with nearsightedness.
+Some farsighted people have blurry vision when looking at distant objects.
+However, this symptom is generally associated with nearsightedness.

 Besides consulting a doctor for proper diagnosis, you may be farsighted if you have some of these symptoms: